 - 1. The University's response is based on the complainant's desired outcome: - a.
-No Official Report In a case where the student does not choose to officially report such an offense or incident to the Dean of Students, the complainant's option is honored.
+No Official Report In a case where the student does not choose to officially report such an offense or incident to the Assistant Vice President for Student Life and Athletics, the complainant's option is honored.
 Note: Reporting by the complainant is strongly encouraged.
 University personnel must report criminal offenses under the Clery Act, sexual misconduct to the Title IX coordinator, and child sexual abuse (children are under 18 years of age) to the civil/criminal authorities.

 - b.
-Official Report and Request for Informal Investigation and Intervention In a case where the student reports such an offense or incident to the Dean of Students and makes the request in writing that the respondent be confronted without formal judicial proceedings by the University, the complainant's option is honored when an informal (rather than formal) investigation and intervention are deemed appropriate by the Dean of Students.
+Official Report and Request for Informal Investigation and Intervention In a case where the student reports such an offense or incident to the Assistant Vice President for Student Life and Athletics and makes the request in writing that the respondent be confronted without formal judicial proceedings by the University, the complainant's option is honored when an informal (rather than formal) investigation and intervention are deemed appropriate by the Assistant Vice President for Student Life and Athletics.
 The complainant retains the right to request a formal investigation and judicial proceeding later.
 Note: Title IX requires the investigation of all alleged sexual misconduct. - c.
-Official Report and Judicial Proceeding In a case where the student notifies the Dean of Students of such an offense or incident, verbally or in writing, and completes a written report of the offense or incident, the University conducts an official investigation and student discipline proceeding. - 2.
+Official Report and Judicial Proceeding In a case where the student notifies the Assistant Vice President for Student Life and Athletics of such an offense or incident, verbally or in writing, and completes a written report of the offense or incident, the University conducts an official investigation and student discipline proceeding. - 2.
 In all cases, including "no report" and "informal investigation," the University will take prudent and appropriate steps to ensure the safety of the student and the University community. - 3.
 The standard of evidence in the investigation and conduct of student discipline proceedings in such cases is "preponderance of the evidence" (as contrasted with "beyond a reasonable doubt"). - 4.
 Institutional officials and personnel who perform the investigation and who conduct student discipline proceedings in such cases must be trained on how to investigate and conduct hearings in a manner that protects the safety and confidentiality of complainants, promotes accountability, and responds effectively to situations involving these offenses.